-The MNSG and the Governors of Malmesbury CE Primary School are keen to investigate the opportunity to extend the existing two form entry school.
-For this to happen extra land will be required.
-Since the site can only expand to the west it would make sense to integrate with the Neighbourhood Plan's preferred site 3a & 15 and conclude the land allocation together (Reference 3).
+The MNSG and the Governors of Malmesbury CE Primary School are were keen to investigate the opportunity to extend the existing two form entry school.
+This continues with the work of the Joint Neighbourhood Plan Working Group, especially now full planning permission has been granted for the housing site on Backbridge.
+For Malmesbury CE Primary School to expand this to happen extra land will be is required.
+Since the site can only expand to the west it would make has made sense to integrate with the Neighbourhood Plan's preferred site 3a & 15 and conclude the land allocation together (Reference 3).
 This is covered in more detail regarding Policy 1.
 This development is in line with National planning policy (Reference 4 and 5).

 NB: This site also opens up opportunities for improved leisure facilities for both the school and the wider community resulting from partnership with Malmesbury Tennis Club (Reference 6).

-The Malmesbury Education Review Group will continue to investigate options for the expansion of Lea & Garsdon School together with any necessary catchment boundary changes.
+The Malmesbury Education Review Groupwill continue to investigate options for the expansion of Lea & Garsdon School together with any necessary catchment boundary changes.